sonv/latex-preview-nvim/README.md

 # latex-preview.nvim

+[Vibe code project: I used Claude to make initial code and ChatGPT 5.5 to optimize.]

 Hover-style LaTeX math preview for Neovim.
 Press a key inside a math expression and a small floating window pops up with the rendered equation — the way Overleaf shows preview tooltips on hover.